 Again, your cash value portion is invested, but in this case, in investments that are similar to mutual funds.
 You'll be able to choose how much is invested in each and make assessments based on how the funds have performed over time.

-Just like mutual funds, each investment fund will have management fees associated with it, so it’s a good idea to investigate fees carefully to ensure they don’t end up cannibalizing your returns.
+Just like mutual funds, each investment fund will have management fees associated with it.
+So it's a good idea to investigate fees carefully to ensure they don't eat up your returns.

 Universal life insurance is permanent life insurance coverage that comes with other components such as cash value and some investment and tax-deferral benefits.
 These additional components make it seem that it offers broader coverage, but just be aware that you may or may not ever benefit from them.